MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-introduction.md

 ScaleR functions are provided through the **RevoScaleR** package installed for free in [Microsoft R Client](r-client.md) or commercially in [Microsoft R Server](rserver.md) on supported platforms.
 ScaleR is also embedded in Azure HDInsight, Azure Data Science virtual machines, and Azure Machine Learning.
 ScaleR functions are denoted with an **rx** or **Rx** prefix to make them readily identifiable.

+Using ScaleR functions requires a ScaleR engine to support your logic.
+As noted, a ScaleR engine exists in R Client, R Server, and in any Microsoft product or service that supports R. R Client is free, community-supported via forums, and provides scale at much lower levels (2 processors, data resides in-memory).
+R Server is a commercial enterprise-grade product.
+It runs on more platforms at much greater scale, with service level agreements and support from Microsoft.

+ScaleR can be characterized as an enhanced version of the open source R programming language.
+In fact, there are [ScaleR equivalents for many common base R functions](../scaler/compare-base-r-scaler-functions.md), such as *rxSort* for *sort()*, *rxMerge* for *merge()*, and so forth.
+Because Microsoft R is compatible with the open source R language, solutions often use a combination of base R and ScaleR functions.

 ## What can you do with ScaleR?

 Data scientists and developers can include ScaleR functions in custom script or solutions that run locally against R Client or remotely on R Server.
 Solutions leveraging ScaleR functions will run wherever the ScaleR engine is installed.